bokmann/fullcalendar-rails/README.md

     <%= stylesheet_link_tag "application-print", :media => "print" %>

-While its not needed for this library, the original javascript library's author also includes an adapter for integrating google calendars as an event source:
+While its not needed for this library, the original javascript library's author also includes an adapter for integrating google calendars as an event source.
+For pre-2.1.1-versions of this gem, use:

     //= require gcal

+Since version 2.1.1 of this gem, gcal and all other related javascript files (lang-all.js and individual language files) have been relocated to a subdirectory as requested in issue #24:

+    //= require fullcalendar/gcal

 ## Usage